Doctor of Osteopathic Medicine (D.O.)

 Primary care, surgery, emergency medicine, pediatrics, anesthesiology, plus other medical specialties and options in hospitals, medical schools, private practices, and government facilities

-Prepared by the Office of Institutional Research & Educational Assessment - February 5, 2013
+Prepared by the MWU Office of Institutional Research and Educational Assessment 11/1/2013

 Completion of a program of study at Midwestern University does not guarantee placement in a residency program or future employment, licensure or credentialing.

 Students seeking admission to CCOM must submit the following documented evidence:

 |Prerequisite Courses||Sem Hrs||Qtr Hrs|

 Anatomy, Physiology and Biochemistry are recommended courses that may contribute to success in medical school.

 The CCOM course of study is typically 4 academic years.
 The first 2 years cover primarily didactic instruction, followed by 2 years of primarily clinical rotations, including applicable didactic material.
 Upon graduation with the Doctor of Osteopathic Medicine (DO) degree, CCOM graduates are eligible for postdoctoral residency training in all fields of medicine.

 As scientists and practitioners of the healing arts, osteopathic physicians subscribe to a philosophy that regards the body as an integrated whole with structures and functions working interdependently.
 Therefore, osteopathic physicians treat their patients as unique persons with biological, psychological, and sociological needs — an approach that underscores the osteopathic commitment to patient-oriented versus disease-oriented health care.